ibm-cloud-docs/billing-usage/billing-faq.md

 {: #billable-account-types}
 {: faq}

 With Pay-As-You-Go accounts, you're billed monthly for your resource usage.
 Your resource usage consists of recurring and fluctuating costs.
-This account type is a good fit for developers or companies that want to explore the entire {{site.data.keyword.cloud_notm}} catalog but have smaller or variable workloads.
+This account type is a good fit for developers or companies that want to explore the entire {{site.data.keyword.cloud_notm}} catalog but have low-volume or variable workloads.
 You pay only for what you use or commit to on a monthly basis, with no long-term contracts.
 Usage consists of products, services, and resources.

 With Subscription accounts, you buy a subscription for an amount of credit to spend on resource usage within a certain time period.
 In exchange for this spending commitment, you get a discount on your usage costs.
 For more information about the differences between account types, see [Account types](/docs/account?topic=account-accounts).